zuiko21/minimOS/hard/minipet.md

 Present-day integration allows the use of a **single EPROM** (up to 27C256) on this machine, instead of the battery of 2-4 kiB ROMs originally supplied.
-This single EPROM will be disabled when accessing to the _I/O area_ or the VRAM.
+This single EPROM output will be disabled when accessing to the _I/O area_ or the VRAM.
 On the other hand, I'm considering the use of a **daughter board** for that, perhaps with two or more sockets, in order to put my _many_ **27C128s** to good use.

-The current design puts the `/SELx` outputs from the '138 into the inputs of a '20 (one gate for `/SEL9` to `/SEL B`, the other for `/SEL C` to `/SEL F`).
+The current design (27C128-based) puts the `/SELx` outputs from the '138 into the inputs of a '20 (one gate for `/SEL9` to `/SEL B`, the other for `/SEL C` to `/SEL F`).
 This way $8xxx addresses do not select any ROM, as they will be used by VRAM.
-The I/O page accesses just turn off the `/OE` input on ROMs, as does the `/NO ROM` line thru a NAND, something easier to do than if half a '139 was used for selecting.
+The I/O page accesses just turn off the `/OE` input on ROMs, as does the `/NO ROM` line thru a NAND, something easier to do than if half a '139 was used for selecting -- but the NAND itself is to be replaced by one '139 decoder, though.

 ## Expansion bus(es)